zencart/documentation/content/user/installing/change_hoster.md

 4\.
 Now **upload your OLD files over the NEW files** on the NEW server, WITH TWO EXCEPTIONS: Don't overwrite the `/includes/configure.php` and `/YOURADMIN/includes/configure.php` files on the NEW server.

+  IMPORTANT NOTE: Your "admin" folder from the old site is probably a different name than the one that was auto-renamed in the new site.
+Pick one of the names and rename the other to match.
+Otherwise you will have two admin folders, which will leave you with confusion.

 5\.
 Go back to phpMyAdmin on your **NEW server**.

 a.
 Select your NEW database (that you installed the NEW Zen Cart into)